Difference Between SRAM and DRAM

 • Cheaper compared to SRAM.

 • It has a higher storage capacity.
-Hence it is used to create a larger RAM space system.
+Hence, it is used to create a larger RAM space system.

-• Offers simple structure.
+• Offers a simple structure.

-• You don’t need to refresh the memory contents and its access time is faster.
+• You don’t need to refresh the memory contents, and its access time is faster.

 • Logic or circuitry is needed, so the memory module itself is simpler.